skitscript/specification/readme.md

 ## Statements

-Each line (separated by CR `0x0D`, LF `0x0A` or CRLF `0x0D0A`) which contains non-white-space characters is to be parsed as an individual statement.
+Each line (separated by carriage return, line feed or carriage return then line feed) which contains non-white-space characters is to be parsed as an individual statement.

 ### Types